droglenc/NCMTH107/resources/Syllabus-Current.md

     <tr class="info"><th>5 points</th><th>4-1 points</th><th>0 points</th></tr>
   </thead>
   <tbody>
-    <tr><td>All questions were answered thoughtfully and fully.</td><td>Various numbers of questions were not answered, were answered incorrectly, or without care or depth of thought.</td><td>Very few answers were provided or were correct; substantial portions were copied from someone else; answers were not turned in; or answers were not hand-written.</td></tr>
+    <tr><td>All questions were answered thoughtfully and fully.
+Document was hand-written.</td><td>Various numbers of questions were not answered, were answered incorrectly, or without care or depth of thought.</td><td>Very few answers were provided or were correct; substantial portions were copied from someone else; answers were not turned in; or answers were not hand-written.</td></tr>
   </tbody>
   </table>
 </div>